1991 West Bengal Legislative Assembly election: Congress

 The Indian National Congress (Indira) had seat-sharing arrangement, whereby INC(I) contested 285 seats, the Jharkhand Party 4, the GNLF 3, UCPI 1 and 1 independent.

 Jubilant over the CPI(M)-led alliance of Communist parties losing power in 1988 in Tripura, another Indian state with a Bengali majority under Communist rule since 1977, the Indian National Congress (I) brought back former Chief Minister Siddhartha Shankar Ray into the party ahead of the 1991 elections, and appointed him head of the West Bengal party unit.
-Whilst the Congress was keen to exploit Ray's popularity, who campaigned on the issues of corruption like the 'Bengal Lamp scam' raised by the former PWD minister of the Left Front Jatin Chakraborty, the 1990 Bantala rape case and alleged that the deindustrialisation of the state had been caused due to Jyoti Basu's support to Communist labour unions, the CPI(M) organ Ganashakti published articles on a daily basis reminding voters of Ray's role in perpetrating state-sponsored anti-Communist violence during the Emergency era.
+Whilst the Congress was keen to exploit Ray's popularity, who campaigned on the issues of corruption like the 'Bengal Lamp scam' raised by the former PWD minister of the Left Front Jatin Chakraborty, the 1990 Bantala rape case and alleged that the deindustrialisation of the state had been caused due to Jyoti Basu's support to hypeeactivity of Communist labour unions, the CPI(M) organ Ganashakti published articles on a daily basis reminding voters of Ray's role in perpetrating state-sponsored anti-Communist violence during the Emergency era.

 The INC(I) was suffering from internal divisions in West Bengal at the time of the election.
 The West Bengal state party HQ was attacked by disgruntled Congressmen.
 In the midst of a rally in Diamond Harbour, with ex Prime Minister Rajiv Gandhi as speaker, rival Congress factions clashed.

 At the time, the United Communist Party of India was a Congress ally.
 UCPI fielded a single candidate in Chandrakona constituency, who finished in second place.

 Bharatiya Janata Party

 The Bharatiya Janata Party fielded 291 candidates across the state.
 This was the first time BJP fielded such a large number of candidates in West Bengal assembly elections.
-Rather than focusing primarily on the Ram-mandir issue, which was highlighted in the BJP campaigns across the country, the West Bengal BJP campaign concentrated on agitations against illegal infiltration of Bengali Muslims from Bangladesh.
-The campaign sought to invoke memories of Partition among the Bengali Hindus, especially among the Bangal community.
+Rather than focusing primarily on the Ram-mandir issue, which was highlighted in the BJP campaigns across the country, the West Bengal BJP campaign concentrated on agitations against illegal infiltration of Bengali Muslims from Bangladesh (which at that time.facing political instability due to the fall of Hussain Muhammad Ershad).
+The campaign sought to invoke memories of Partition among the Bengali Hindus, especially among the Bangal community, many of whom happenend to be East Bengali refugees.
 Whilst support for BJP increased amongst Bengali Hindu society, its main stronghold in the state remained non-Bengali Hindu populations in Calcutta (especially among Marwaris and Gujaratis).